yuvlian/qingque-sr/README.md

 - If you experience internet connectivity issues after playing, manually disable the proxy in your Windows settings.

-This server will fallback to default config when a file in `_cfg` is invalid or missing.

 ---

 ### Installation Options